cyisfor/ctemplate/alternate-clike-syntax.md

 in particular, `#define quasi_quote(N, ...) quasi_quote_function(out, N, ##__VA_ARGS__)` is useful, because `FILE* out = whatevercontext->output` can be an easy local variable.

 ctemplate really doesn’t care, it just puts quasi_quote in, and LITSTR and hopes you defined them good.
-It does have to parse the quasi-quote statement twice, once to find the arguments, but it’s either that, or have an unbounded cache of integer offsets for the arguments of a quasi_quote statement.
+It does have to parse the quasi-quote statement twice, once to count the arguments, but it’s either that, or have an unbounded cache of integer offsets for the arguments of a quasi_quote statement.

 XXX: that (string){etc} stuff is messy at the end.
 Can make neater?
 ............................